kgiszewski/LearnUmbraco7/Chapter 18 - Creating a Package/02 - Create a NuGet Package.md

 So if you're already using Node.js and/or Grunt, this will be familiar to you.
 If not, please visit the [Appendix](/z-Appendix F - Node.js/README.md) to learn how to install these tools.

 The idea is we will use Grunt to automate the building of our NuGet package.
 In your repo root (not in your web root), create these files:
+>For a live example, see the file structure on this project: https://github.com/kgiszewski/UmbracoBookshelf

 ###package.json###
 ```